yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 # Storage configuration

-The following document intends to describe the new secure storage configuration.
+This document describes the configurations of the mbed OS storage based on kv_store interface.

 ## New Storage design
 ![New storage design](./NewStorageDesign.jpg)

-This document describes the configuration for the kvstore part (left side of the diagram above) and its underlying components such as filesystem and block devices, the following configurations exist TDB_INTERNAL TDB_EXTERNAL, TDB_EXTERNAL_NO_RBP, FILESYSTEM and FILESYSTEM_NO_RBP.
+This document describes the configuration for the kvstore part (left side of the diagram above) and its underlying components such as filesystem and block devices.
+The configuration concept is based on a number of pre-defined topologies (configurations) allowing customers to select one of them or to define also a user-defined topology.

 The last section of this document will explain how to override the configuration option in order to enable storage configuration which is not supported by any of the configurations above.
 In order to use the default configurations, the storage_type parameter should be set to one of the configurations options available.
-In most cases, That's will allow changing the storage configuration layout by setting one parameter only.
+The implementation of the configuration is composed of a set json files and a set of functions instantiating and initializating the required components.

 ## Configuration structure
 ```